Single vs. Multiple Branches in DeepONet and S-DeepONet: Network Architecture Follows Coupling in Multiphysics Systems: Results

+This benchmark therefore probes whether a shared latent ($B_h^{\mathrm{GRU}}$) is necessary to learn the joint thermo–mechanical history implied by Eqs.~\eqref{eq:3}–\eqref{eq:7}, versus a factorized latent ($B_d \odot B_m$) that assumes separable encodings.

 Owing to the extensive range of prescribed thermal and displacement histories imposed as boundary conditions on the chilled edge, steel solidification in the continuous caster is periodically impeded, resulting in the domain predominantly remaining in the liquid and mushy zones, characterized by negligible strength and minimal, nearly constant stress magnitudes.
-These instances lack significance in stress-based casting failure forecasts and exemplify outlier targets that are difficult to forecast using machine learning methods.
-Consequently, the mean absolute error (MAE) measure in Equation \ref{eq:mae}, calculated between the finite element (target) and predicted solution values across all testing samples $N$, offers superior interpretability compared to relative errors, which involve division by small stress norm values in predominantly liquid and mushy zones.
+These instances are not significant in stress-based casting failure forecasts and are outliers.
+Accordingly, Eq.~\ref{eq:mae_tm} reports the mean absolute error (MAE) between the finite element (target) and predicted solution values over all testing samples \(N\).
+MAE is expressed in physical units and remains numerically stable when the ground-truth stress norm is small, whereas relative errors can be dominated by near-zero denominators in predominantly liquid and mushy zones.
 Furthermore, the findings are provided within the 85-90\% test error range for both stress and temperature data to mitigate the impact of near-zero stress outliers.